 Last column I explained how the health of a senior is assessed to determine if Medicaid will assist with the costs of long-term care.
 However, even if the Medicaid applicant’s health requires long term care, the applicant must also establish a financial need.

-The misinformation about how one financially qualifies for Medicaid assistance is remarkable.
-Too often applicants disqualify themselves from assistance, and create other problems, because they do not understand the requirements.
-With the assistance of a knowledgeable professional, many seniors with long terms care needs can receive assistance that they may have felt was not available to them.
+The misinformation about how one financially qualifies for Medicaid long-term care assistance is remarkable.
+Too often applicants disqualify themselves from assistance, and create other problems, because they do not understand the financial requirements.
+With the assistance of a knowledgeable professional, seniors with long-term care needs can receive assistance that they may have felt was not

 To qualify for Medicaid assistance, many seniors believe the following: